tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.Authorization/README.md

 ### Azure IPs

-For developers who are working with Microsoft Azure and they'd wish to allow all their IP addresses they can do that easily as demonstrated below:
+For developers who are working with Microsoft Azure, and they'd wish to allow all their IP addresses they can do that easily as demonstrated below:

 In Program.cs